 U.S. Bank Altitude® Go Visa Signature® Card vs. Chase Freedom Unlimited®

-That's a lot of earning cateogries to keep up with, but it could mean a lot of rewards; however, Altitude® also provides plenty of rewards earning opportunity – including higher earning with restaurants and on grocery store purchases (after the first year with the Chase card).
+That's a lot of earning categories to keep up with, but it could mean a lot of rewards; however, Altitude® also provides plenty of rewards earning opportunity – including higher earning with restaurants and on grocery store purchases (after the first year with the Chase card).

 Neither card charges an annual fee, but Chase Freedom Unlimited® does charge foreign transaction fees; whereas, the U.S. Bank card does not.
 If you regularly shop with international vendors or travel overseas, the Altitude® Go card is likely a better choice.

 Altitude® Go Card vs. Blue Cash Preferred® Card from American Express

-Additionally, Blue Cash Preferred® offers and unlimted 6% back on eligible streaming purchases, which does put the earning here well ahead of what you can earn on eligible streaming with the U.S. Bank card.
+Additionally, Blue Cash Preferred® offers and unlimited 6% back on eligible streaming purchases, which does put the earning here well ahead of what you can earn on eligible streaming with the U.S. Bank card.
 There's no streaming credit, however, with the American Express card.

 As with the Altitude Go® Card, Blue Cash Preferred® offers a boosted percentage return for gas, but it's higher than Altitude® Go at 3% cash back on your purchases at U.S. gas stations (notably, EV charging stations are NOT part of the higher rewards earning with AmEx, but are with the U.S. Bank card).
 The American Express card, however, also offers the same 3% back on eligible transit purchases, including ride shares and public transportation.
 All other eligible purchases

 The decision may come down to deciding whether the extra rewards opportunities can more than offset the annual fee for the Blue Cash Preferred® card and whether you are looking for a card to use on purchases abroad.

 U.S. Bank Altitude® Go Visa Signature® Card vs. Capital One SavorOne Cash Rewards Credit Card

 The Capital One SavorOne Cash Rewards Credit Card starts off with a decent welcome offer of $200 after you spend $500 in the first three months that the account is open.
-It's a little less than what the Altitude® Go card offers, but the spending threshold to earn it is also lower.
+It's a the same as what the Altitude® Go card offers, but the spending threshold to earn it is half as much.